It’s easy to get started right at Eastern. Complete the requirements listed below and you'll be on your way.

 Parking permits are required for students on the Wilburton Campus only.
 Visit the Office of Student Services on the 2nd floor of the Tourtellotte Student Center to pick up your parking permit.
 A photo ID and your vehicle's make, model, year and license plate number will be needed for documentation.

 All students must make a refund selection in Self Service regardless of whether they are receiving Financial Aid or not.
-Visit the Online Support Tools webpage to learn how to log in to Self Service.
-There is an instructional guide available to guide you through the process if you need additional assistance.
+Visit the MyEOSC webpage to learn how to log in to Self Service.
+There is an additional instruction sheet available to assist with making your refund selection.